Solving integral equations on piecewise smooth boundaries using the RCIP method: a tutorial: RCIP in a Method-of-Moments context

-\section{Acknowledgements}
+The program {\tt demo21.m} implements an RCIP-accelerated MoM solver for the first numerical example in Section~\ref{sec:HelmField}.
+Simply put: {\tt demo21.m} is a conversion of {\tt demo11.b} to the MoM framework, as outlined above.
+In particular, the Nyström matrix ${\bf K}$ has been replaced with the MoM matrix $\overline{\bf K}$.
+The results produced by {\tt demo11.b} and {\tt demo21.m} are almost identical, although {\tt demo11.b} of course has a faster setup phase than {\tt demo21.m}.
+Less work is required to obtain the entries of ${\bf K}$ than those of $\overline{\bf K}$.

+\subsection{Acknowledgements}

 The idea to make this tutorial came up during a discussion with Alex Barnett and Adrianna Gillman of 5/20/12 at the FACM'12 conference at NJIT.
-Input and feedback from these colleagues and from Rikard Ojala has been of great value.
-The work was supported by the Swedish Research Council under contract 621-2011-5516.
+Input and feedback from Alex and Adrianna, and from Shidong Jiang, Mary-Catherine Kropinski, Mikyoung Lim, David McA.
+McKirdy, Rikard Ojala, and Karl-Mikael Perfekt has been of great value.
+The work was supported by the Swedish Research Council under contracts 621-2011-5516, 621-2014-5159, and 2021-03720.

 \centerline{*** { {\bf Appendicies}} ***}

 {A.\arabic{equation}}